Spearfoot/disk-burnin-and-testing/README.md

 Tested with the static analysis tool at https://www.shellcheck.net to insure that the code is POSIX-compliant and free of issues.

 Written by Keith Nash, March 2017.
-Modified by Yifan Liao.
+Modified by Yifan Liao and dak180.